0riginaln0/caasm/readme.md

 Interactive demo examples:

+Run them with `gcc job2.c -o j2.exe && ./j2.exe`

 - `job.c`: separate arrays for states, events, transitions.
 Begin with this example.
 - `job_inplace.c`: In‑place FSM definition using compound literals.
-(Check this example to compare with the next example)
+(Check this one to compare with the next example)
 - `job_macros.c`: Fancy macros eliminating all boilerplate.

 All callbacks are optional.
 The order of calling the callbacks is documented in `caasm.h`.